iterative/dvc.org/content/docs/command-reference/plots/index.md

 positional arguments:
   COMMAND
-    show        Generate plots from target files or plots definitions from `dvc.yaml` file. diff        Show multiple versions of plot data by plotting them in a single image. modify      Modify display properties of data-series stage plots (has no effect on image-type plots). templates   Write built-in plots templates to a directory (.dvc/plots by default).
+    show      Generate plots from target files or from `plots` definitions in `dvc.yaml`.
+    diff      Show multiple versions of a plot by overlaying them in a single image.
+    modify    Modify display properties of data-series plots defined in stages (has no effect on image plots). templates   Write built-in plots templates to a directory (.dvc/plots by default).
 ```